simonvaucher/simonvaucher.github.io/_posts/2018/2018-08/2018-08-11-day-41-soap-calc.md

 2. Random mix of about 6-7 oil types, including the base oils which are found about everywhere: Palm, coconut and olive (unrefined).
 Other soaps which included a higher ratio softer oils like avocado / almonds turned out either too soft or rancid.

 I also encountered a big difference in terms of hardness and durability between cold process and hot process - the latter being very stable for years - but it may be unrelated and due to other factors.

+### Site updates
+- Added tags for future usage, like search and categorizations.
+For some reasons, the category thing in `Jekyll` means another thing from what I had envisioned, but that's ok - I'll be using tags anyway.